-It is important for MCH leaders to possess policy and advocacy skills, particularly in changing and competitive economic and political environments.
-MCH leaders understand the resources necessary to improve health and well-being for children, youth, families, and communities, and the need to be able to articulate and advocate for those needs in the context of policy development and implementation.
+It is important for MCH leaders to possess policy skills, particularly in changing and competitive economic and political environments.
+MCH leaders understand the resources necessary to improve health and well-being for children, youth, families, and communities, and the need to be able to articulate and educate for those needs in the context of policy development and implementation.

 This learning opportunity is a lecture from a course developed and presented by Arden Handler, DrPH, Professor, Community Health Sciences, Director, Center of Excellence in MCH and Co-Director, MCH Epidemiology Training Program at the University of Illinois at Chicago.
 In the presentation, she outlines key advocacy components, the difference between case and class advocacy, and a review of policy and advocacy through the history of MCH.
 She explains current trends and the need for ongoing education and advocacy at national, state, and local levels.
 It concludes with current advocacy laws and a summary of the topic grounded in the current public health environment.

 Scroll down to access the 10 focused learning sessions of Dr. Handler's presentation followed by additional learning opportunities from the MCH Navigator and supplemental resources from the National Center for Education in Maternal and Child Health (NCEMCH) to put knowledge into practice.